wireless-road/detector/README.md

 Tracker is composed of a UI thread plus four worker threads.

-- tracker.cpp:  This is the UI thread.
+- tracker.cpp:  UI thread.
 It launches the other threads and goes to sleep for the duration of the test.
-- capturer.{h,cpp}:  This is a V4L2 image video capture thread.
+- capturer.{h,cpp}:  V4L2 image video capture thread.
 It sets up the V4L2 device, captures frames from the device and sends them to the encoder and target detection threads.
-- encoder.{h,cpp}:  This is the OMX encoder thread.
+- encoder.{h,cpp}:  OMX encoder thread.
 It waits for images from the capturer thread and encodes them into H264 NALs.
 Those NALs are put into an output file and/or sent to the RTSP server
-- tflow.{h,cpp}:  This is the Tensorflow Lite target detection engine.
+- tflow.{h,cpp}:  Tensorflow Lite target detection engine.
 It waits for images from the capturer thread, scales the images for the target model and then runs an inference.
 The result are target 'boxes' which are sent to the encoder as an overlay for the image before it is encoded.
-- rtsp.{h,cpp}:  This is the Live555 RTSP server implementation.
+- rtsp.{h,cpp}:  Live555 RTSP server implementation.

 ### To Do